 One of the most important components of a good bed -- and a good night’s sleep -- a mattress provides support for your back and neck while you slumber.
 Fortunately, you don’t have to be able to afford the most expensive mattress on the market to get your z’s.
 If you don’t want to upgrade just yet, think about purchasing a memory foam mattress pad to go beneath your sheets.
 It will turn your bed into the perfect haven to retreat to at the end of the day.

 Arguably the most important element of any bed, sheets are the part of the body that has contact with your skin throughout the night.
 So, it’s no surprise that top hotel chains like the Hilton and Marriott take care to select quality sheets and pillowcases for their rooms.
 While the traditional assumption was that higher thread counts translated to a softer fabric, we now know that material matters far more.
-For the most luxurious sheets, opt for ones made with 100% long-staple Egyptian cotton.
+For the most luxurious sheets, opt for ones made with 100% extra- long staple Egyptian cotton.
 Smooth and breathable, Egyptian cotton will keep you cool on even the hottest of summer nights.